Enlightened Asana Workshop: Inversions

 Head balance may look 'spectacular' but it is one of the easier postures - it is Tadasana standing on ones head.
 However many people do this posture with too much muscular effort because they are out of alignment with gravity.
 They simple 'get up at any cost' and then it becomes a question of purely physical strength rather than grace, finesse and ease.
 If the skeleton is aligned in the correct way, the posture becomes light and effortless.
 Our body has several secret weapons to utilise during such practices of which we will uncover during the morning session.

-Over the past few years I have had to rebuild my head balance.
+I have had to rebuild my head balance.
 Because the posture is so simple there is little room for error if one wishes to practice this posture competently and regularly.
 Establishing the correct foundation and building the head balance with precision will keep the body balanced.
 The base needs to be perfect.

 In this workshop we will look at the correct anatomical application of this asana, breaking it down into various phases and constructing it from the earth upwards.
 Whether we come into the full pose or not doesn't matter.
 What you'll take away is an established base to build on in a supported environment.
 For those that wish to we will also look at some Sirsasana variations.
-We'll then work through a series of asanas to complete the head balance cycle, postures designed to release body tensions after such a practices.

 Shoulder balance cycle should follow head balance cycle.
 However, head balance shouldn't really be attempted until a competent shoulder balance practice has been established.
 We will look through different approaches to shoulder balance using props and different set ups as it's again a posture that is often misinterpreted and turned into a neck balance - this is not good for the body.
 For those that wish too we will also work through several variations and follow on practices to complete the Savangasana cycle.